rajeshrinet/pystokes/pyforces/README.md

-## Force Fields for Stokesian dynamics simulations
+## Force Fields for the simulations of colloidal particles
 This is a library to be used along with pystokes.